 - what happens to you super when you're not working?
 If you don't have that time to boost your super before you go on leave, your partner can make contributions into your super account.
 This way, your super account won't get left behind.

 - are you eligible for the Government Co-Contribution?
 This is a handy way of adding a little extra to your account (paid for by the Government).
-So if your annual salary is less than $51,021 and you make a post-tax contribution into your super, you may be eligible to receive the Government Co-Contribution.
+So if your annual income is less than $56,112 and you make a post-tax contribution into your super, you may be eligible to receive the Government Co-Contribution.

 - if you change your name, don't forget to update your contact details so we can keep in touch about important information relating to your super.

 Planning your financial future when considering starting a family is a good way of setting goals and ensuring your finances stay on track.
 TelstraSuper Financial Planning are here to help you achieve the lifestyle you want now and in retirement.
 Give us a call on 1300 033 166 or fill in our online contact form to have an Adviser from TelstraSuper Financial Planning give you a call.Request a call